+- Original Medicare

+with a separate

+Medicare prescription

+drug plan.

+- Enroll in the new Medicare prescription drug plan.

+You will automatically be disenrolled from Elderplan Assist (HMO IE-SNP) when your new plan's coverage begins.

+- Original Medicare

+without a separate

+Medicare prescription

+drug plan.

-- Original Medicare without a separate Medicare prescription drug plan. - o Note: If you disenroll from a Medicare prescription drug plan and go without creditable prescription drug coverage for 63 days or more in a row, you may have to pay a late enrollment penalty if you join a Medicare drug plan later.
-See Chapter 1, Section 5 for more information about the late enrollment penalty. - Send us a written request to disenroll.
-Contact Member Services if you need more information on how to do this (phone numbers are printed on the back cover of this booklet). - You can also contact Medicare, at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
-TTY users should call 1-877-486-2048. - You will be disenrolled from Elderplan Extra Help (HMO) when your coverage in Original Medicare begins.
+- o Note: If you disenroll from a Medicare prescription drug plan and go without creditable prescription drug coverage for 63 days or more in a row, you may have to pay a late enrollment penalty if you join a

+- Send us a written request to disenroll.
+Contact Member Services if you need more information on how to do this (phone numbers are printed on the back cover of this booklet).

+- You can also contact Medicare, at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
+TTY users should call 1-877-486-2048.

+- You will be disenrolled from Elderplan Assist (HMO IE-SNP) when your coverage in